ray7yu/laundr-portal/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Installation should be simple.
-You install some IDE (VS Code), clone the repo and install the necessary packages.
+You install some IDE, clone the repo and install the necessary packages.

 ### Prerequisites
-1. Download any IDE, For this project VS Code was used
+1. Download any IDE

 ### Installation